MJoergen/ym2151_old/Design_Notes.md

 and 1, and the output will be between -1 and 1.
 So what should the accuracy (resolution) of the input and output values be?

-Well the output of this module feeds directly into the PDM module (ignoring for the moment the Envelope Generator), so the output should have 12 bits as well.
+Well the output of this module feeds directly into the PWM module (ignoring for the moment the Envelope Generator), so the output should have 12 bits as well.
 This is the constant C\_SINE\_DATA\_WIDTH.